percona/percona-backup-mongodb/doc/source/authentication.rst

    In a cluster run `db.getSiblingDB("config").shards.find({}, {"host": true, "_id": false})` to list all the host+port lists for the shard replicasets.
-The replicaset name at the front of these strings will have to placed as a "/?replicaSet=xxxx" argument at the end to be used in a normal connection though (see below).
+The replicaset name at the *front* of these "host" strings will have to be placed as a "/?replicaSet=xxxx" argument in the parameters part of the connection URI (see below).

 .. _pbm.auth.mdb_conn_string: